 Modernization: build on strength

 Change is a constant.
 What separates success from failure is choosing the right path to implement that change.
 The value of IT is often the application and data already built.
 They – after all – run the business today.
 The Micro Focus mantra of protecting, evolving and innovating from a position of strength, those core applications, covers a wide variety of requirements, which we support through our holistic application modernization technology.
+Is COBOL still relevant?

 The power and choice remains with the IT team, but in each case protecting and innovating based on valuable existing IT investments.